 Before we dive down into getting a personal loan to build credit, it’s good to get an idea of what your credit report and score are made up of.
 That way you can understand where a small personal loan could help your score improve.
 As well as how it might negatively impact your score if you don’t manage your debt right.

-There are 3 major credit reporting bureaus in Australia.
-And each one calculates your credit score slightly differently.
+There are 2 major credit reporting bureaus in Australia.
+Both calculate your credit score slightly differently.
 Still, the basic elements involved in calculating your credit score remain the same.

 Your score is calculated through the information included on your credit report, including your: